-We welcome feedback on the documentation and will address requests as resources allow.
+We welcome feedback on the documentation.
 Please send your comments to docs@hdfgroup.org.

-Last modified: 14 December 2010
+Last modified: 4 November 2011

 Part I

 The Broad View

 Chapter 1 The HDF5 Data Model and File Structure

 The Hierarchical Data Format (HDF) implements a model for managing and storing data.
 The model includes an abstract data model and an abstract storage model (the data format), and libraries to implement the abstract model and to map the storage model to different storage mechanisms.
 The HDF5 library provides a programming interface to a concrete implementation of the abstract models.
 The library also implements a model of data transfer, i.e., efficient movement of data from one stored representation to another stored representation.
 The figure below illustrates the relationships between the models and implementations.
 This chapter explains these models in detail.